andreashih/andrea.blog/_posts/2021-01-10-zipfr-chinese-corpora.md

 ### 5. References

-Baayen, R. H. (2002).
-Word frequency distributions (Vol. 18).
+Baayen, R. H. (2002). *Word frequency distributions* (Vol. 18).
 Springer Science & Business Media.

-Evert S, Baroni M (2007). “zipfR: Word Frequency Distributions in R.” In Proceedings of the 45th Annual Meeting of the Association for Computational Linguistics, Posters and Demonstrations Sessions, 29–32.
+Evert S, Baroni M (2007). “*zipfR*: Word Frequency Distributions in R.” In *Proceedings of the 45th Annual Meeting of the Association for Computational Linguistics, Posters and Demonstrations Sessions*, 29–32.
 (R package version 0.6-70 of 2020-10-10).

 Kilgarriff, A., & Grefenstette, G. (2003).
-Introduction to the special issue on the web as corpus.
-Computational linguistics, 29(3), 333-347.
+Introduction to the special issue on the web as corpus. *Computational linguistics*, 29(3), 333-347.

-Hsieh, S.-K. (2014, may).
-Why Chinese Web-as-Corpus is Wacky?
-Or: How Big Data is Killing Chinese Corpus Linguistics.
+Hsieh, S.-K. (2014, may). *Why Chinese Web-as-Corpus is Wacky?
+Or: How Big Data is Killing Chinese Corpus Linguistics*.
 Paper presented at the Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC?14), Reykjavik, Iceland.

 ### 6. Special Thanks